 Preheat your oven to 375°F (190°C) and line a baking sheet with parchment paper.
 In a large mixing bowl, cream together the softened butter and both sugars until light and fluffy.

 Beat in the eggs, one at a time, then stir in the vanilla.
 In a separate bowl, whisk together the flour, baking soda, and salt.
 Gradually incorporate the dry ingredients into the wet mixture, mixing just until combined.
+Fold in any additional ingredients, such as chocolate chips or nuts, if desired, to add a touch of texture and flavor.
+The batter should be smooth but not overmixed, ensuring a tender final result.
+This simple technique is perfect for cookie dough or even adapting into a pancakes from scratch recipe that’s both easy and delicious.

 Scoop the dough onto the prepared baking sheet, spacing the cookies about 2 inches apart.
 Bake for 10-12 minutes, or until the edges are golden brown and the centers are still slightly soft.
 Allow the cookies to cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.